kedacore/keda-docs/content/docs/2.12/scalers/prometheus.md

   metadata:
     # Required fields:
     serverAddress: http://<prometheus-host>:9090
-    metricName: http_requests_total # DEPRECATED: This parameter is deprecated as of KEDA v2.10 and will be removed in version 2.12.
-Note: name to identify the metric, generated value would be `prometheus-http_requests_total`
     query: sum(rate(http_requests_total{deployment="my-deployment"}[2m])) # Note: query must return a vector/scalar single element response
     threshold: '100.50'
     activationThreshold: '5.5'